lytical/lyt-spa/cli/README.md

 |fi-pristine|true when the user has not changed the value of any parent control.|
 |fi-invalid|true when any parent control failes form validation.|
 |fi-untouched|true when the user has never visited any parent control.|

+for example, this directive is helpful to style a nav-item (tab; pill; ...) based on the state of associated form.

 ## controls
 todo: ...